chloemonty/GEOL0069_Week4/README.md

 _For more information on the parameter options for GaussianMixture, please refer to the [sklearn Guide](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html)_

 The resulting clusters of functions can then be extracted and plotted using plt from matplotlib.pyplot.
-The functions in the sea ice cluster are been labelled '0' and the lead functions have been labelled '1' (i.e. waves_cleaned[clusters_gmm == 1] are lead functions).
+The echos (or functions) in the sea ice cluster are been labelled '0' and the lead echos are labelled '1' (i.e. waves_cleaned[clusters_gmm == 1] are lead echos).

-The mean sea ice and lead functions are plotted using
+The means of the sea ice and lead echos are calculated and plotted using the code below:

 ```sh
 plt.plot(np.mean(waves_cleaned[clusters_gmm==0],axis=0),label='sea ice')